-- 1. In the academic classroom/study hall for instructional purposes only, with the teacher's permission. - 2.
-Before the start of block # 1. - 3.
+1. In the academic classroom/study hall for instructional purposes only, with the teacher's permission.

+- 2. Before the start of block # 1. - 3.
 In between blocks during the passing time. - 4.
-During a student's designated lunch period.
+During a student's designated lunch period. - 5.
+Starting with the class of 2023 holders will be available in each class for students to store their phones / ear buds.